GEANT/nomad_cni/README.md

 This module configures CNI networks on the Nomad agents, and it aims to replace a more complex software-defined network solution (like as Calico, Weave, Cilium...).

-Whilst Calico uses `etcd` and `nerdctl` to leverage and centralize the configuration of the CNI within the cluster, this module splits a network range by the number of Nomad agents, and assigns each range to a different agent.
+Whilst Calico uses `etcd` and `nerdctl` to leverage and centralize the configuration of the CNI within the cluster, this module splits a network range by the number of Nomad agents (or by `min_networks` parameter), and assigns each range to a different agent.

 The module will also create a Bridge interface and a VXLAN on each Agent and the VXLANs will be interconnected and bridged with the host network.